Terms of Engagement

 Services to be Provided

-We will advise and assist the Board in relation to the winding up of the Company, hold discussions or negotiations with the Company's creditors, in particular any secured lenders and/or crown creditors, assist the Board in dealing with the formalities of compiling the relevant documentation, including a Statement of Affairs, assist with a decision procedure on the nomination of a Liquidator, instruct agents to advise on the value of the Company's business and assets, if required, and instruct any other relevant professional advisors to advise on matters relating to the proposed liquidation.
+We will advise and assist the Board in relation to the winding up of the Company, hold discussions or negotiations with the Company's creditors, in particular any secured lenders and/or crown creditors, assist the Board in dealing with the formalities of compiling the relevant documentation, including a Statement of Affairs, prepare and file the necessary documentation to enable the relevant meetings of the Board and Members (shareholders) to be convened, assist with a decision procedure on the nomination of a Liquidator, instruct agents to advise on the value of the Company's business and assets, if required, and instruct any other relevant professional advisors to advise on matters relating to the proposed liquidation.

 Please note that we can only provide advice to the Company acting by its Board.
-Our role is not to advise the individual directors in their personal capacity, or as a shareholder or guarantor.
+The extent of our advice is to advise the Board regarding the solvency/insolvency of the company.
+For the avoidance of doubt, we do not provide advice relating to non-insolvency matters.
+Our role is not to advise the individual director/directors in their personal capacity, or as a shareholder or guarantor.
 If any director should require advice on the implications of their company's liquidation, they should seek their own independent legal advice.

 Voluntary Liquidation Procedures

 Find out more information on the Creditors Voluntary Liquidation procedure (CVL).